Building Maintenance 101: Types, Benefits & Job Roles

 • Equipment longevity: Preventive maintenance is also known to help increase asset lifespan.

-Key Building Components That Require Maintenance
+Key Building Components That Require a Maintenance Plan

 Asset Maintenance